 Summary

-We have seen that Palestinian children’s stories based on folktales from 1967 to 1988, while not changing the events and characters, mostly reformulated them in CA. It seems that conservative writing traditions for demanded the use of a high-level, formal style of language.
+We have seen that Palestinian children’s stories based on folktales from 1967 to 1988, while not changing the events and characters, mostly reformulated them in CA. It seems that conservative writing traditions demanded the use of a high-level, formal style of language.
 However, we found many echoes of the spoken vernacular represented in the popular phrases and vocabulary that remained in these texts.

 Of the period that followed up to 2015, we observed that using folktales in this way was driven by the content and that the new and original texts were linked in order to make them compatible with the spirit of the times.
 The initial basic attempts were followed by more complex ones that went beyond a simple relationship with popular heritage in children’s stories, as we saw in the works of Muhammad Bidarna and Mahmud Shuqayr.
 Some writers tried to reflect the values and culture of their era in their stories.
 They modified the source texts to introduce concepts that were driven by modern education methods and to match the spirit of their own times.

-Chapter References
+References

 ʿAbbasi, Mahmud.
 Al-Miftāḥ al-Ḍāʾiʿ.
 Maktabat Kull Shayʾ, 2011.